Are Private Investigators Legal? [Capabilities & Limitations]

 Can private investigators stalk you?

-Technically, they are allowed to follow their target in order to get more information.
+Technically, they are allowed to follow their target to get more information.

 Are private investigators supposed to carry badges?

-They are prohibited by federal laws from carrying a badge or even wearing any official police uniform.
+No, they aren’t.
+Besides, federal laws prohibit them from carrying a badge or even wearing any official police uniform.

 Are private investigators cops?